 Simple carbs (sugars)

-These are made up of just one or two sugar molecules, they can be 'naturally occurring' and found in foods such as fruit and milk or ‘free sugars’ which are either added to foods such as cakes and pastries or found in fruit juice, honey and syrups.
+These are made up of one or two sugar molecules.
+They can be 'naturally occurring' and found in foods such as fruit and milk, or ‘free sugars’, which are added to foods such as cakes and pastries, and found in fruit juice, honey and syrups.

 More like this